al1sant0s/tsto2rgb/README.md

 <img width="2050" height="1166" alt="image" src="https://github.com/user-attachments/assets/9195916b-9dd0-42cd-a50f-d25bb7a845b5" />

+Wow!
 Lots of wrong things here.
 First the building itself doesn't lay onto that green rectangle.
 The green rectangle represents the real position of the building so the sprite should be drawn correctly above it.
+Also you can clearly see how the green rectangle is not big enough to acomodate the whole Simpsons house foundation.

+To fix this we need to edit 4 attributes in simpsonshouse.xml.